 So if you have landed on this article you may be wondering what licenses and permits you need to start a food truck in California?

-To operate a food truck in California you need to choose your business structure and register with the IRS at the federal and state levels and obtain a Business Licence.
+To operate a food truck in California you need to choose your business structure, register with the IRS at the federal and state levels, and obtain a Business Licence.
 You then need to get a Food Handlers Permit and Sellers Permit and contact your local city authority for a food truck inspection to obtain a Public Health Permit.

 There are also a number of other things you need to do such as having the correct driving license and commercial insurance in place.

 In this article, I will take through the process, step by step, of getting all the food truck licenses and permits needed to operate in California legally.